cyinnove/.github/profile/README.md

 At Cyinnove Organization, we are on a mission to bring advanced security solutions to everyone 🚀

-We are an open-source cybersecurity company, dedicated to building tools for security engineers, developers, bug hunters, security researchers, and threat hunters.
+We are an open-source cybersecurity company dedicated to building tools for security engineers, developers, bug hunters, security researchers, and threat hunters.
 We aim to help them design and manage vulnerability workflows faster and more effectively.

 ## Mission Statement